North Korea warns will act to get back ship held by Mexico

 "So in that sense, disproving the link is the hardest nut to crack," he told Reuters.
 "The Mu Du Bong is a slam dunk."

+Mexico's U.N. mission had no immediate comment on the North Korean accusations.

-North Korea is under U.N. sanctions due to its nuclear tests and missile launches.
+North Korea is under United Nations sanctions due to its nuclear tests and missile launches.
 In addition to an arms embargo, Pyongyang is banned from trade in nuclear and missile technology and is not allowed to import luxury goods.